Press Releases

 We know that your office is committed to doing its part to help California residents struggling through no fault of their own to deal with high housing costs – costs fueled in many cases by big landlords that would rather price-gouge tenants and put profits over people.

-AvalonBay, Equity Residential, and Camden Property Trust are among the corporate landlords involved in the D.C. lawsuit with ties to California that we have been concerned may be engaging in price-fixing elsewhere given their histories of alleged profiteering and misconduct.
+AvalonBay, Equity Residential, and Camden Property Trust are among the corporate landlords that were involved in the D.C. lawsuit with ties to California that we have been concerned may be engaging in price-fixing elsewhere given their histories of alleged profiteering and misconduct.

 Our concerns have only grown with the reports that on May 22, 2024, the Federal Bureau of Investigation conducted a raid on Atlanta-based rental company Cortland Management – which represented a “significant escalation” in the U.S. Justice Department’s investigation into software and consulting firm RealPage.
 In addition to the lawsuit from the District of Columbia Attorney General, RealPage is now the subject of other lawsuits and investigations from consumers and state attorneys general in Arizona and North Carolina for allegedly helping large landlords inflate rent prices for millions of Americans across the U.S.